mickmason/CapSo-Test/README.md

 Change the get URLs in each of the getData functions to switch back to your own URLs.

+###On the UI
+I didn't spend too much time on the UI as I wanted to work the data properly and wire it into the app correctly.
+I thought a little bit about the underlying IA so that interaction is smooth.

+I have a strond understading of UI/UX concepts and I would love to apply those properly to the task.

 ###Display a list of the companies in the ``companies.json`` dataset
 I set up a new state in app.js which bound a ``CompaniesCtrl`` to a ``companies`` state with a ``companies.html`` view.